HSLdevcom/jore4-postgres/README.md

 Volumes:

-The `/docker-entrypoint-initdb.d` volume **should not** be mapped as it would overwrite the initialization sql scripts used by this image.
+The `/docker-entrypoint-initdb.d` volume may be used to execute additional migration scripts on top of what are used by this image.
+Don't be surprised however that the built-in migrations used by this image will appear in the mapped directory on your host machine as the image internally also uses the `docker-entrypoint-initdb.d` directory for executing its own migrations.

 Environment variables: